-The Plan was reviewed in three public hearings held in compliance with the Code, prior to final adoption by the Committee.
-The staff of the Agency was present at the hearings to take comments and answer questions.
+The Plan was reviewed in one public hearing held in compliance with the Code and met the other requirements under statutory law, prior to final adoption by the Committee.
+The staff of the Agency was present at the hearing to take comments and answer questions.